zajitschek/metaanalysis/chapters/chapter3.md

 **(Remember, you need a separate column for each data/information type)**
 <choice id="1">
 <opt text="No minimum">
-Good thought,  and potentially what you'll be aiming for - but here we're thinking "what is the absolute mimum of colums that we need to be able to run a meta analysis?"
+Good thought,  and potentially what you'll be aiming for - but here we're thinking "what is the absolute minimum of columns that we need to be able to run a meta analysis?"
 </opt>
 <opt text="6">
 What would they be?
 While we might have 6 or more columns in our data set, the minimum set can be smaller.